 …see a modern and unique glass vase that is only $1.60.

-Modern and unique pairs nicely with old-fashioned hydrangeas on my bedside table.
-If I didn’t do a quick stroll around the store last week after looking at the furniture, I would have never seen this vase.
+Modern and unique pairs nicely with old-fashioned hydrangeas on a bedside table.
+If I didn’t do a quick stroll around the thrift store after looking at the furniture, I would have never seen this vase.

-Tip No. 2: Know your style.
-You have to know what you like and don’t like – otherwise everything just looks like junk.
+You have to know what you like and don’t like – otherwise everything just looks like clutter and junk.